 HITRUST is a standard that is growing in demand amongst Healthcare CISOs as well as risk managers in the commercial space as a whole.
-HITRUST incorporates HIPAA requirements in a more prescriptive manner.
-Like ISO 27001 and FedRAMP, HITRUST certifies third-party auditors who can then confer an official certification of compliance to an organization.
+HITRUST incorporates HIPAA requirements and the NIST framework in a more prescriptive manner.
+Like ISO 27001 and FedRAMP, HITRUST certifies third-party auditors who can then grant an official certification of compliance to an organization.
 In addition to third-party certifications, both HIPAA and HITRUST have self assessments that can be used to verify compliance with those standards.